janosgyerik/winenotes/SETUP.md

 8. Edit the run configurations

         1. Go to **Run | Edit Configurations...**
-           There should be 4 run configurations already: programming-lite, programming-full, computers-lite, computers-full
+           There should be a run configurations already: winenotes-lite

         2. Edit each configuration, change **Target Device** to *USB device*
            Note: the emulator is useless anyway.
 Usually it's so slow it's